-Many people think of alcohol and drug withdrawal as the physical discomfort you have over a short period of time after quitting drugs or alcohol.
-While it’s true that in most cases physical withdrawal symptoms subside within three to seven days, psychological withdrawal symptoms may linger for weeks or months after withdrawal and detox.
-This is known as post-acute withdrawal syndrome.
+Many people think of alcohol and drug withdrawal as the physical discomfort you have after quitting drugs or alcohol.
+They believe these symptoms last for a few days or a week and then you’re done with detox.
+While it’s true that in most cases physical withdrawal symptoms subside in three to seven days, psychological withdrawal symptoms may linger for weeks or months after withdrawal and detox.
+This is known as post acute withdrawal syndrome (PAWS).

-Post-acute withdrawal syndrome is protracted withdrawal.
-It’s the longer-term aftermath of substance abuse.
-Addiction leaves a chemical imbalance in the brain that causes physical withdrawal, but can also cause mental illness symptoms.
-That’s because chemicals play a central role in mental health disorders like depression and anxiety disorders.
+PAWS is protracted withdrawal syndrome.
+This is the longer-term aftermath of substance abuse.
+Addiction leaves a chemical imbalance in the brain that causes physical withdrawal and mental illness symptoms.
+This is because chemicals play a central role in mental health disorders like depression and anxiety disorders.
 PAWS symptoms usually kick in about two to four weeks after drug or alcohol detox and gradually get better over time.